 Philadelphia: Printed by C. Sherman, 1844-1845.
 Philadelphia: Lea & Blanchard, 1845 (last two volumes).
 Five text volumes, with the five folding maps (two colored) called for in the atlas volume bound into the fourth text volume.
 Engraved portraits, plates, and maps, with original tissue guards intact.
 Thick quarto.
-Contemporary green morocco stamped in gilt, expertly rebacked with original backstrips preserved (except second volume, which is rebacked in matching style), spines in six compartments, richly gilt, gilt inner dentelles, a.e.g.
+Contemporary green morocco stamped in gilt, expertly rebacked with original backstrips preserved (except second volume, which is rebacked in matching style), spines richly gilt, gilt inner dentelles, a.e.g.
 Slight offsetting on the large folding maps, several neatly repaired along folds.
-A very good set.
+Very good set.
 Item #WRCAM33634

 One of the great rarities of Pacific voyages, here in a mixed set of the true first edition and the first quarto edition of the narrative of the first great scientific expedition sponsored by the government of the United States.
 The first three volumes of the present set consist of the special Sherman edition of 100 copies, which is the true first edition and was issued for private distribution.
 The final two volumes are of the Lea and Blanchard printing, which was limited to 150 copies and was preceded only by the Sherman edition.
 The Lea and Blanchard edition is on the same format as the Sherman edition, and differs only in the preliminary material.